E-mail Me, feed back appreciated.

 The shortest route is shown it is A-H-B where H is the mid point of D-E.

-A common wrong answer is to think the shortest route is A-C-B or A-E-B or A-F-B etc. (they are all the same) this has a length of 1 + sqrt(2) ie. about 2.414.
+A common wrong answer is to think the shortest route is A-C-B or A-E-B or A-F-B etc. (they are all the same) this has a length of 1 + √2 ie. about 2.414.
+For completeness I should say the distance without the restriction of having to stick to the sides is √3, about 1.732

 ETA: Some people have been confused by the diagram.
 I think possibly the line A-H looks like it might be the back edged of the cube, with H being the hidden corner.
 So we are absolutely clear I made a video, this time using Minecraft: